 The necklace is made from 20 gauge sterling silver wire that is carefully woven into a 1/4 diameter (size of a pencil) heavy rope necklace.

 The necklace measures 16 long, but the total length is 19 end to end including the silver links & hook.
 Brand new and in perfect condition.
 Gift Box and Certificate of Authenticity included.
 Purchased directly from Everett, Mary & Travis Teller.
 You can't get a better guarantee of authenticity than that!

 Check out how this necklace looks with some of our pendants!

-About Everett & Mary Teller: These self-taught silversmiths have been making jewelry for over 20 years.
-Their work is made of sterling silver and 14k gold with simple overlay Navajo rug designs.
-They incorporate the storm pattern designs on all their jewelry pieces.
-They carefully design their pieces and select the stones using a wide variety of natural stones -Turquoise, Lapis, Oyster Shell, Coral, Onyx and more.
+Travis is the son of Everett & Mary Teller, Navajo silversmiths who have been making jewelry since 1988.
 They show their work in galleries as well as prestigious art shows such as The Heard Museum and Santa Fe Indian Markets.
 The workmanship is impeccable - you can always depend upon quality when you purchase a piece of Everett & Mary Teller jewelry.

 Travis has taken over making these necklaces from his parents and his work is every bit as good as theirs.

 Also Available:18 gauge woven necklaces in 16, 18 & 20 lengths.
 See item #5476